jarviscanada/jarvis_data_eng_PaulGuevarra/core_java/twitter/README.md

 # Introduction
 The twitter CRUD Application is a Java application that allows the user to post, retrieve, and delete Tweets on a Twitter Developer Account.
 This is accomplished using the official Twitter REST APIs.
 The application's design is based on the MVC architecture, consisting of a controller layer, service layer, data access object layer (DAO), and a model.
 The application is then tested using Junit, Mockito, and Integrated tests.
-The application was then packaed and dockerized and was uploaded as an image on the DockerHub.
+The application was then packaged and dockerized and was uploaded as an image on the DockerHub.
 The technologies used in the application include:

 - Java
 - Maven